 The State Opera House, considered to be among the best in the world.
-Built in the 1880s and stands as one of the most prestigious musical institutions in Europe.
+It was built in the 1880s and stands as one of the most prestigious musical institutions in Europe.

 St. Stephen's Basilica

-This World Heritage Site is the oldest neighbourhood of the city.
-It's unique atmosphere with beautiful ancient buidings such as the Mathias Church, The Fishermen's Bastion, The Royal Palceis, silent courtyards, twisted, narrow cobblestone streets and superb views make it the most important architectual heritage and a top destination of Budapest.
+This World Heritage Site is the oldest neighborhood in the city.
+Its unique atmosphere with beautiful ancient buildings such as the Mathias Church, The Fishermen's Bastion, The Royal Palace, silent courtyards, twisted, narrow cobblestone streets, and superb views make it the most important architectural heritage and a top destination of Budapest.